cpscesar-en/cpscesar-en.github.io/index.md

 ---
 layout: page
 title: "César Pedrosa Soares"
-subtitle: Saúde / Educação / Meio Ambiente & IA
+subtitle: Health / Education / Environment & AI
 css: "/css/index.css"
 meta-title: "Dean César Pedrosa Soares"
-meta-description: "Psicólogo.
-Mestre em Políticas Públicas.
-Doutorando em Saúde Global e Sustentabilidade."
+meta-description: "Psychologist.
+Master in Public Policy.
+PhD student in Global Health and Sustainability."

 ---

 ## Quem sou eu ##

-Doutorando em Saúde Global e Sustentabilidade pela Universidade de São Paulo (USP).
-Mestre em Políticas Públicas pela Universidade Federal do Rio Grande do Sul (UFRGS).
-Bacharel em Psicologia.
+PhD student in Global Health and Sustainability at the University of São Paulo (USP).
+Master in Public Policy from the Federal University of Rio Grande do Sul (UFRGS).
+Bachelor in Psychology.
-Áreas de interesse em pesquisa: desigualdade socioeconômica e ambiental, políticas públicas de compensação, desenvolvimento sustentável, mudança climática, padrões sociais de uso dos recursos naturais, políticas públicas e sustentabilidade socioambiental, avaliação e monitoramento de políticas públicas, inteligência artificial aplicada à saúde, educação e meio ambiente.
+Areas of interest in research: socioeconomic and environmental inequality, compensation/offset policies, sustainable development, climate change, social patterns of use of natural resources, public policies and socio-environmental sustainability, evaluation and monitoring of public policies, artificial intelligence applied to health, education, and the environment, and psychometrics methods.

 ### Contatos ###

-- Email Institucional: <cpscesar@usp.br>
+- Institutional Email: <cpscesar@usp.br>
-- Email Pessoal: <cpscesar@gmail.com>
+- Personal email: <cpscesar@gmail.com>

 - [Lattes](http://lattes.cnpq.br/7049986165777293)